I am a Michigan based artist/photographer specializing in storytelling and collaboration in the arts and philanthropy.

 My experience in the arts varies from mixed media to the darkroom, work in the studio, alternative processes, and most recently a collaborative internship with the University of Michigan Cancer Center offering photography as an outlet to patients and their families.
 I aspire to share the beauty of image with others and in essence offer a space for newfound appreciation.

 Stephanie Prechter earned her Bachelor of Science in Business Administration from Georgetown University.
 Following graduation, she worked as a political appointee at the U.S. Department of Agriculture for the Foreign Agricultural Service.
 Stephanie moved home to Michigan a few years later to work as a Research Associate with the Bipolar Research Team at the University of Michigan.
 Since then, she has been involved with suicide prevention outreach on both a local and state level working with populations ranging from high school students to retired NFL athletes.
-In addition to her work with her family’s foundation, she is completing a photography degree at Washtenaw Community College and acts as a Co-Chairperson for the Images of Resilience Photography Exhibit and Storytelling Event.
+In addition to her work with her family’s foundation, she is completing a photography degree at Washtenaw Community College and serves as Co-Chairperson for the Images of Resilience Photography Exhibit and Storytelling Event.